AquaDraco/UnityStationWiki/How-to-play-the-game-from-source-[For-Newbies].md

 0 out of 10, cursed project, would not play again.
 The The End.

 Well Good for you!
 We don't want your lazy butt.
-But since you're new here, I will let you in on a secret.
+But since you're new here, I will let you in on a sekrit.

 #### You're only 90% done.

 But you're not there yet.
 Contrary to popular belief you didn't screw up, and the project isn't dead.
 You just need to do a few tweaks and you will be well on your way to joining this station before it falls into the sun, or cuthulu devours your soul, .....whichever comes first.

 Here's how you get there.
-Don't worry, I know you can't read, or probably code, that's why you're assigned to be a ~~guinea pig~~ ...ahem..."valued new recruit" on this ~~hell hole~~ Prototype station.
+Don't worry, I know you can't read, or probably code, thats why you're assigned to be a ~~guinea pig~~ ...ahem..."valued new recruit" on this ~~hell hole~~ Prototype station.

 **Don't Panic**, I took pictures.